NOMADIC BACKPACKER

 10 USD for me because I am a walking ATM and gives you access to the 4th floor viewing platform.
 The restaurant is still closed and the museum is mostly under reconstruction:

-10 USD for foreigners at Miraflores Visitors center
+ticket at the Miraflores Visitors center

 British West Indian contribution plaque at Miraflores: